NowacekLab/Welcome/lesson2.md

 2. Open in GitHub Desktop
 3. Specify location for local repository to be stored
 4. Now you have copies of all the files locally that you can edit and use!

+Let's practice a real-life example!

+1. Open the [PracticeRepo](https://github.com/NowacekLab/PracticeRepo) in a new tab
+2. In upper right, click green "Code" and in the drop down click "Open in GitHub Desktop"
+3. Your browser shoudl redirect you to GitHub Desktop but you might have to allow it because #chromethings
+4. In GitHub Desktop you will now see an open window that asks you for some info.

 ### Ways to create a repository